-For all students wanting a greater understanding of business.
-It is an examination of the role of business and commerce through history and how it shapes modern society.
+An examination of the role of business and commerce through history and how it shapes modern society.
 Students will study both classical and current theories of management, human relations and motivation, ethics and social responsibility.
 Emphasis will also be placed on factors needed for organizations to become and remain competitive in the global marketplace.
-Students will take an active role in managing our student enterprise "Hoof Prints".
+Students will take an active role in managing our student enterprises "Hoof Prints" and "The Sippin' Stang"